 2. Tools provided by the buyer may only be used by the seller for goods ordered by the buyer and must be insured against fire, water and theft by the seller at his own expense.
 The seller transfers, here and now, the title to the benefits arising from these insurances to the buyer, who hereby with this agreement accepts this transfer.
 The seller undertakes to carry out the necessary service and maintenance work on these tools in compliance with the respective instruction manuals at his own expense and in due time.

 3. Without the prior written permission of the buyer, the seller may not use for purposes outside of this contract any of the tools, parts or documents provided by the buyer, nor may he pass these on or make them accessible to third parties.
 These must be returned to the buyer by the seller without delay at the seller’s own expense on fulfilment of the respective contract.

-VIII.
-Place of jurisdiction / Place of performance / Final provisions
+X. Place of jurisdiction / Place of performance / Final provisions

 1. The principle office of the buyer is the place of performance and exclusive place of jurisdiction for all deliveries and payments (including legal proceedings concerning cheques) as well as all disputes between the parties arising from the contracts they have concluded together, in as far as the seller is a businessman in the sense of the German Commercial Code ( HGB ).

 2. The relations between the contractual parties are subject exclusively to the law of the Federal Republic of Germany.

 3. Should any one or more of the provisions of these terms be invalid and/or impracticable the validity of the terms shall not thereby be affected.